The Crisis Of Evangelical Preaching

 by S. M. Hutchens

 In the Protestant world the vigor of the churches is to a large degree a function of the vitality of preaching.
 The Reformers’ de-emphasis on the Mass as the principal means of grace in the divine service elevated the ministry of the Word in those churches which developed the most self-consciously Protestant frame of mind.
 When preaching languishes, the churches which are directly dependent upon it for their life and health will also decline.
 And indications that this is happening are legitimate cause for alarm.

-There is little doubt that Fundamentalism and its Evangelical offspring are major repositories of the preaching tradition of Protestantism, not only because of the strongly Protestant character of these movements, but also because their roots are firmly fixed in a revivalist tradition to which the sacraments are essentially dispensable and the means of grace are to be found in the voice of the preacher rather than in the hands of the priest.
+There is little doubt that Fundamentalism and its Evangelical offspring are major repositories of the preaching tradition of Protestantism, not only because of the strongly Protestant character of these movements, but also be . . .